cloudforttechnologies/KeepApp/README.md

 # Google Keep API Library for Google Apps Script

-This library allows you to interact with the Google Keep API directly from Google Apps Script.
+This library allows you to interact with the Google Keep API directly from Google Apps Script using a Service Account.

 ## Setup